-Exposed reinforcement bars, and loss of construction joints, along with extensive undermining at the Nigg slipways have led to deterioration in the adequacy of the slipway facilities.
+Exposed reinforcement bars, loss of construction joints and general weathering resulting in the loss of fines, sidewalls and sections of the deck slab on the seaward extents of the slipway are evident.
+This had led to a deterioration in the adequacy of the facility.
 There is a strong need to repair and improve the current slipway designs by increasing the length and width in order to allow for the continued operation of a ferry service and to give to the potential to facilitate a larger ferry on the route.
 The proposal to use a larger ferry will increase the capacity of the current service and provide an improved transport link for locals and tourists.

-2.3 Description of Works
+2.3 Description of Slipway Repairs

-As a minimum the existing concrete slipway will be removed and replaced with a slipway of the same size as the existing slipway, however if funding allows the intent is to extend and widen the slipway to allow for a larger ferry to be utilised on the Cromarty to Nigg route.
-Hence a Rochdale Envelope approach to consenting is proposed whereby consents are sought for the largest extension and widening option.
+As a minimum, the existing concrete slipway will be removed and replaced with a slipway of the same size as the existing slipway, (as shown in Drawings 2191-011 & 2191-012).
+However, if funding allows, the intent is to extend and widen the slipway to allow for a larger ferry to be utilised on the Cromarty to Nigg route.
+Thus, a Rochdale Envelope approach to consenting is proposed whereby consents are sought for the largest extension and widening option.

-• Extension and Widening of Slipway
+• Extension and Widening of slipway

-- To allow for a larger ferry to provide the service as aforementioned, it is required that the slipway be extended by 20 metres to give a 60 metre long slipway and widened to 12 metres from 8 metres. - The slipway will be extended down to a level of -1.0m Chart Datum (CD) which is below the original slipway foundation level.
+- o To allow for a larger ferry to provide the service as aforementioned, it is required that the slipway be extended by up to 20m to give a 60m long slipway and widened by up to 12m from 5.5m. - The slipway will be extended to a level of -1.0m Chart Datum (CD) which is below the original slipway foundation level.

-There are two potential construction options, the decision regarding which option will be progressed with, will be determined during the procurement process as such, consent is sought for either of the options to be utilised.
+There are two potential construction options, the decision regarding which option will be progressed with, will be determined during the procurement process.
+As such, consent is sought for either of the options to be utilised.
 The two options are as follows: